vuo/vuo/node/vuo.type/descriptions/vuo.type.tree.value.md

 Converts the data contained in the tree to a chosen data type.

-The default data type is Text.
-To choose a different data type, right-click on the output port and select Revert to Generic Data Type, then right-click on it again and select a data type.

-If the chosen data type is Text, Integer, Real, or Boolean, this node interprets the tree's content as that data type.
+If the output port's data type is Text, Integer, Real, or Boolean, this node interprets the tree's content as that data type.
 For example:

 <table>
    <tr><th>Data type</th><th>Tree</th><th>Output</th></tr>